Innovate Defense | h4D

 Watch this video clip (~2 minutes) to get a sense of what this course is all about.

-Course Title: EBGN 566 Technology Entrepreneurship: Hacking for Defense (a Mines Engineering & Technology Management program elective).
-Or BUS 4700-02, CRN: 5373 Hacking for Defense (a University of Denver course).
+Course Title: EBGN 598 Hacking 4 Defense (a Mines Engineering & Technology Management program elective).
+Or BUS 4700-02, CRN: 5373 Hacking for Defense (University of Denver courses).

-Course Advisors: Chris Conley, Martin Katz, Stefanie Tompkins
+Course Advisors: Chris Conley, Stefanie Tompkins and others

 Class Details: Spring 2020.
 January 8 – May 2.
 Tuesdays and Thursdays, 5:30 PM – 6:45 PM.
 Room Brown 269.